Case Study

 Executive function support for cognitive overload.

-An independent UX research and systems-design project exploring how AI-supported tools might help adults experiencing task paralysis, overwhelm, or executive dysfunction move from stuckness into a next small actionable step—without shame, surveillance, or coercive automation.
+A research-driven support system designed to help adults experiencing task paralysis, overwhelm, or executive dysfunction move from stuckness into the next small actionable step—without shame, surveillance, or coercive automation.

 Role